firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/ingesting-semi-structured-data.md

 ---
 layout: default
-title: Ingesting semi-structured data
+title: Ingest semi-structured data
 description: Learn how to ingest (load) semi-structured data from your data lake into the Firebolt data warehouse.
 nav_order: 2
 parent: Working with semi-structured data
 grand_parent: Guides
 ---

-# Ingesting semi-structured data
+# Ingest semi-structured data

 There are three major approaches to ingest and handle semi-structured data as shown below.
 All approaches can be combined depending on the nature of the input data and the queries to run over the data.